← Demos

 Random sampling (no OED)

-If you sample customers from the same fixed proposal distribution but without adaptive design (no OED), the resulting A/B recommendation can stay wrong for longer.
+If you sample customers from the same distribution without adaptive design (no OED), the resulting A/B recommendation can stay wrong for longer.
 In this run, random sampling often misses the profiles that would clarify the boundary.

 N = 50